-Consumer expectations of retailers is at an all-time high
+Consumer expectations of retailers are at an all-time high

 Countless studies demonstrate that shoppers no longer merely expect, but now assume, that their favorite retailers will do everything they can to cater the shopping experience to their individual wants and needs.
 For many shoppers, this includes stocking their preferred products at the lowest price, at all times, both in-store and online, or failing that, locating those products on their behalf and delivering them to the shopper, ideally at no extra charge.

 Case in point: 81 percent of respondents in IBM’s annual Consumer Expectations Study agreed that they expect in-store associates to be able to “quickly and efficiently” locate an out-of-stock (OOS) item at an in-stock location and find a way to get it to them (up from 72 percent) in 2011.
 And if the OOS item can’t be found at another location of the same retailer?
 Almost three-quarters will shop at a competitor’s stores to find the product.

 Yet, beyond the ongoing availability of and price-consciousness about retail products and services, consumers want information—details such as “in-stock now,” “quantities limited,” etc.,—and they want it at their fingertips, regardless of which channels they’re using to engage with your brand.